kairosity/mp4-lionize/README.md

 <br>

 - The same is true of both these pages on landscape mobile.
-- Although as is the case with many layouts, landscape mobile makes them harder to view comfortably.
+- As is the case with many layouts, it is harder to view them comfortably on a landscape orientation.

 <br>